 Activity: Draw a winter scene of a snowman and snowflakes

 Bath blocks.
 Winter chilly nights call for more fun in the bathtub.
-I absolutely love these ones and had it on our list for a while.
+I absolutely love these ones and had them on our list for a while.

 Activity: play with bath blocks